Let us help you with your NHS medical negligence claim

 - Caused you further injury, complications or pain

 When you call us, one of our specially trained advisors will ask you about your situation.
-This is so they can understand whether we can help and who you’ll be making a claim against.
+This is so they can understand whether we can help.

-If we think you have a claim, we’ll let you know and will ask if we can transfer you to one of our partner solicitor firms who specialises in medical negligence claims.
+If we think you have an NHS claim, we'll let you know and will ask if we can transfer you to one of our partner solicitor firms who specialise in medical negligence claims.

 From there, your solicitor will look after you, including helping you to fill in any paperwork, arranging medical examinations and answering any questions you may have.

-Cases of medical negligence are thankfully rare, but we’re here for you if you’ve suffered from substandard care and need help making it right.
+Cases of NHS negligence are thankfully rare, but we're here for you if you've suffered from substandard care and need help making it right.